 While abortion may seem the quickest, most pain-free choice, it actually leaves many more scars than it removes.
 In any case, the Church is always there for those struggling with this horrible situation, and offers spiritual healing to those in need of it.

 Threat to the mother’s life

 In even rarer circumstances, a pregnancy may threaten the mother’s life if carried to term.
 If this is the case, especially when the mother has other children, the Church recommends leniency from spiritual fathers.
 Each situation would require the careful attention of the priest and bishop.
-Women who terminate their pregnancy under these circumstances can return to communion with the Church, so long as they fulfill the canon of Penance assigned by the priest and take confession.
+Women who terminate their pregnancy under these circumstances can return to communion with the Church, so long as they fulfill the canon of penance assigned by the priest and go to confession.

 First and foremost, we must continue to pray.
-The Lord hears our prayers to protect His innocent ones, and we must continue to lean on Him and His Saints for strength as we fight to protect the unborn in the United States and abroad.
+The Lord hears our prayers to protect His innocent ones, and we must continue to lean on Him and His Saints for strength as we fight to protect the unborn all around the world.

 Secondly, we must work to change the legal climate within our society.
 The United States has the most permissive abortion laws in the industrialized Western world; there are more restrictions even in the most secular nations of Western Europe.
 In addition to this, we must also work toward positive justice, for a society in which women who do bear children will not be penalized for having made that choice.
 It is wrong for us to condemn abortion without trying to protect motherhood, create conditions favorable for adoption, and help those for whom bearing a child will involve very real burdens.

 Thus, we should volunteer with organizations which help unmarried pregnant women, or poor women who cannot afford appropriate pre-natal care.
 People have opened their homes to women who have chosen to bear a child rather than choose abortion, and there are many people eager to adopt such children.